Let's look at the two main numbers known to many.

 Meanwhile, on the West Coast, the Ventures used a similar device created by LA steel guitarist and electronics whiz Red Rhodes, inspired by Grady Martin''s solo.
 It became the focus of their 1962 two-sided instrumental "The 2,000-Pound Bee."
 Dan Aykroyd played the song at John Belushi's funeral in 1982.

 Actually, however, the Ventures didn't use it first.
-Guitarist Billy Strange worked the Rhodes unit into his playing on Ann-Margret's 1961 single "I Just Don't Understand."
+Guitarist Billy Strange worked the Rhodes unit into his playing on Ann-Margret's 1961 single "I Just Don't Understand," recorded in Nashville.
 The Ventures followed.
+The harmonica work here is by Charlie McCoy, then a newcomer to Nashville and a future member of that town's revered A-Team of session players.

 Ann Margret with Billy Strange, Guitar: "I Just Don't Understand," 1961